6

 GHG INVENTORY

 Yang Ming has actively promoted green shipping.
 In 2021, the Company introduced the ISO 14064-1 GHG inventory and acquired third-party verification.
-Based on the inventory results, we promoted and planned the setting of GHG emission reduction targets and measures for the Company.
-In 2022, the Company continued to complete the ISO14064-1 GHG inventory for the vessels owned and operated by the Company, which was third-party verified and Taiwan Accreditation Foundation (TAF)-certified.
+Based on the inventory results, we have promoted and planned the setting of GHG emission reduction targets and measures for the Company.
+The Company continues to complete the ISO14064-1 GHG inventory for the ships owned and operated by the Company every year, and has introduced the GHG Protocol Corporate Standard, been certified to ISO 14064-1 and the GHG Protocol, and obtained certification from the Taiwan Accreditation Foundation.

 Direct emissions